-National Men’s Health Week is celebrated each year as the week leading up to and including Father’s Day, which this year occurs June 14th – June 22nd.
+National Men’s Health Week is celebrated each year as the week leading up to and including Father’s Day, which this year occurs between June 14th and June 22nd.
 The purpose of Men’s Health Week is to increase awareness of preventable health problems and to encourage early detection and treatment of disease among men and boys.
 Research has shown us that a diet high in plant foods can help lower risk for disease such as heart disease, cancer, stroke, high blood pressure and diabetes.
 Good dietary habits can begin at any age and mushrooms may contribute significantly towards better health.

 SAVOR THE FLAVOR OF “MEATY MUSHROOMS”

 If your man is more of a meat eater, Hokto mushrooms have much to offer in terms of flavor and nutrition.
 All mushrooms are a rich source of umami (ooh-MA-mee) the fifth basic taste after sweet, salty, bitter and sour.
-Mushrooms make a good meat substitute, contributing a brothy, meaty, savory flavor that blends well with other tastes.
+Mushrooms make a good meat substitute, contributing a broth like, meaty, savory flavor that blends well with other tastes.
 Umami is also unique in that it is a flavor enhancer and is known to contribute to satiety (feeling satisfied after a meal) giving you that “ahhhhhh” kind of feeling.
 Cooking methods such as roasting, sautéing or grilling transforms and concentrates the flavor.
 All of Hokto’s mushrooms contain umami; however the darker the mushroom the more umami it contains, so if you’re looking for a more intense flavor, the King Trumpet (King Trumpet) and Maitake will provide a higher yield than the Brown Beech (Bunashimeji) or White Beech (Bunapi) variety.

 MEN, MEAT AND MUSHROOMS

 They may be 90 percent water, but mushrooms are getting significant scientific attention.
 Laboratory reports and animal studies show that compounds in mushrooms may do everything from improve immune function to suppress prostate cancer to decrease tumor size.
-Mushrooms contain large amounts of an antioxidant called L-ergothioneine and also contain vitamin D – both related to immune function.
+Mushrooms contain large amounts of an antioxidant called L-ergothioneine and also contains vitamin D – both related to immune function.
 The scientific buzz is that fungi, for the moment, are the only foods that contain both these compounds.
 While almost all cancers are related to environmental factors, (such as smoking, pollution and exposure to chemicals), 30-40% are directly linked to the diet.
 Antioxidants found in mushrooms help to neutralize free radicals, (unstable oxygen molecules) that are associated with increased risk for disease.

 MUSHROOMS WITH MUSCLE